Fuller Smith & Turner Enhances Share Buyback Strategy

 Fuller Smith & Turner (GB:FSTA) has released an update.

-Fuller, Smith & Turner has repurchased 20,000 of its ‘A’ ordinary shares as part of its ongoing share buyback program, with an average price of 751.48 pence per share.
-The company plans to hold these shares in treasury, adjusting its total voting rights to 35,541,260.
-This strategic move is likely to intrigue investors tracking Fuller’s stock performance and financial strategies.
+Fuller, Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares at an average price of 692.5 pence each as part of its ongoing share buyback program.
+The company plans to hold these shares in treasury, adjusting its total voting rights to 35,441,260.
+This move is part of Fuller’s strategy to manage share capital and potentially enhance shareholder value.

 For further insights into GB:FSTA stock, check out TipRanks’ Stock Analysis page.